 - Buildings should have active frontages at the street level and avoid the use of reflective or tinted glass.
 Creating continuous active frontages involves having frequent doors and windows along a street, with minimal blank walls, incorporating bay windows and porches, which create a welcoming feeling and, on occasion, having intervisibility between the activities taking place within the ground floor of a building and the street. - Principal elevations should face the street and provide interest for pedestrians. - Where tall buildings are proposed, they should evidence a clear understanding of human scale at the street level through careful consideration of the height of the ground floor, materials and architectural detailing which can be used to engage pedestrians. - Large buildings which do not relate well to the established built environment can be overbearing and unwelcoming.
 Achieving an appropriate scale of development is therefore a critical factor in creating welcoming places. - Landscaping works can be used to soften the impact of development, screen views of service areas, provide shade and make an area more visually appealing.
-All development proposals should consider how soft landscaping works could be incorporated.
+All development proposals should consider how soft landscaping works could be incorporated. - Ensure that operations fronting onto the public realm do not cause detriment by means of smell or noise. - Avoid the installation of features which are used to deter vagrancy, for example spikes.
+Such features create a negative perception of an area, particularly to visitors.

-Adaptable
+5. Adaptable